Circle in the Square Theatre: 159 Bleecker Street

 At the end of August 1959, Mann, Quintero, and Connell leased space at 159 Bleecker Street in Greenwich Village, which at the time was occupied by the Amato Opera Company.
 The structure had been constructed in 1917 and had been used for various purposes over the years, including a movie theater.
 Starting in October 1959, the group rebuilt the space as a circle-in-the-round theater, similar in arrangement to the original location.
 To comply with Off-Broadway regulations, the theater had 199 seats.
 Unlike the Sheridan Square location, the Bleecker Street theater had adequate space for dressing rooms.
 The newer space had higher ceilings, and it did not have support columns that obstructed patrons' views, as the Sheridan Square theater did.
 The new location, known as Circle in the Square Downtown, opened on January 9, 1960, with Our Town; the play's cast had given their last performance at 5 Sheridan Square the day before.
 The first new production at the Bleecker Street location, was a revival of Jean Genet's The Balcony which opened the same year.

 By the early 1960s, the Circle had staged several box-office flops and was in debt.
 Nonetheless, upon the theater's tenth anniversary in 1961, the New York Herald Tribune reported that Mann and Quintero were purchasing the Bleecker Street building, at a time when Off-Broadway theaters were in high demand.
 Quintero had directed 17 of the Circle's 21 plays at that point.
 Ultimately, Quintero decided to resign from the Circle by 1963, preferring to work as a freelance producer.
 Paul Libin was hired as the Circle in the Square's managing director the same year.
 This era also saw the Circle's longest-lasting production, The Trojan Women, which ran from 1963 to 1965.
 The company had staged 47 off-Broadway and 10 Broadway productions by its 20th anniversary in 1971.

 Even though the company's Broadway theater opened in 1972, the Bleecker Street location continued to host off-Broadway shows through the late 1970s.
 In 1994, the Circle Repertory Company took over the Circle in the Square Downtown.
-Developers announced plans to raze the Bleecker Street theater in 2004; ultimately, the venue was demolished in 2005 and replaced with a nine-story apartment building.
+Developers announced plans to raze the Bleecker Street theater in 2004.
+The venue was demolished in 2005 and replaced with a nine-story apartment building.